liip/django-template/README.md

 Django project template
 ==========================

-To create a new project using this template, do the following (replace `myproject` with the name of your project):
+To create a new project using this template, do the following:

     pip install cookiecutter pip-tools
     cookiecutter gh:liip/django-template

-Then run the following commands to get you project up and running:
+Then run the following commands to get your project up and running:

     vagrant up
     vagrant ssh